9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-13/lesson.md

 - [ ] **Demonstrate** how to decompose the letter H and document the results on the worksheet.
 Have students copy the process.

 - [ ] **Review** the process used to decompose the letters.
-	1. Look for all of the long lines
+	1. Look for long lines.
-	1. Make more lines than dots.
+	1. Break the letter apart to make more lines than dots.

 ## Elaborate: Independent Practice (12 min)